bendevnull/NesDS-Mass-ROM-Builder/readme.md

 ## Credits
 * bennyman123abc: This script and GitHub page you're reading
 * Apache Thunder: NesDS Single's emulator, inspiration, and just for being a great part of the community.
-Thank you! :simple_smile:
+Thank you! :smile:
 * Gericom: Previously mentioned DSPatch program.
 Without it, I wouldn't have written this script in half an hour.